syncfusion-content/javascript-docs/js/api/ejGantt.md

 ### isResponsive `boolean`
 {:#members:isresponsive}

-Enables or diasables the responsiveness of TreeGrid
+Enables or disables the responsiveness of TreeGrid

 #### Default Value